alvis/presetter/CONTRIBUTING.md

 ## The Essential

 Presetter relies on typescript and other tools for building and testing too.
-Therefore, it's important that you have all the toolsets installed before making any change to the code.
+Therefore, it's important that you have all the tools installed before making any change to the code.
 But setting up the code base is easy, just follow these steps:

 1. Clone this repo